Develop

 Here is a step-by-step guide on how to use federated authentication with Meta Avatars.

 The process involves enabling the app to be federated, obtaining an access token for the app, and then obtaining a federated user access token.
-Finally, the obtained access token is used to initialize the Meta Avatars SDK.
+Finally, use the obtained access token to initialize the Meta Avatars SDK.